albagon/ny-diner-app/README.md

 * Authentication and Access
 * Authentication with Auth0
 * Authentication in Flask
-* Role-Based Access Control (RBAC)
 * Testing Flask Applications
 * Deploying Applications

-The **New York Diner** application will be deployed, managed and scaled in [Heroku](https://www.heroku.com/platform), a popular cloud platform.
+The **New York Diner App** application will be deployed, managed and scaled in [Heroku](https://www.heroku.com/platform), a popular cloud platform.
 Another tool used in this project is [Gunicorn](https://gunicorn.org/), a pure-Python HTTP server for WSGI applications.

-## General Specifications (as per Udacity's requirements)
+## General Specifications

 1. Models will include at least…
 * Two classes with primary keys at at least two attributes each
-* [Optional but encouraged] One-to-many or many-to-many relationships between classes
+* One-to-many relationship between classes

 2. Endpoints will include at least…
 * Two GET requests